Germany: Defense Ministry investigates threatening video from supposed soldier | DW | 30.12.2021

 Police in the region of Upper Bavaria also said on Twitter that they were "aware of the videos and their contents," and their officers had "already taken up the case."

-Protests in Germany against coronavirus restrictions have intensified of late, according to comments from one of the country's police trade unions on Wednesday, which said the strain on their officers was becoming excessive.
+Protests in Germany against pandemic restrictions have intensified of late, according to comments from one of the country's police trade unions on Wednesday, which said the strain on their officers was becoming excessive.

 Earlier in the month, police uncovered a potential plot to assassinate the state premier of Saxony by a group of extremists opposing coronavirus vaccinations.